 That was not a good idea, Top!

-They rig a litter for Degree & we start pulling back.
+They rig a litter for Degree and we start pulling back.
 The medavacs were busy today.
-After he’s been flown out, both Cossey & Red have apparent shrapnel wounds.
+After he’s been flown out, both Cossey and Red have apparent shrapnel wounds.
 Coz’s knee swells up to where he can hardly walk.
 He was right up front when Top threw that errant grenade.
 Red’s chest is swelling up in an alarming way.
 He doesn’t look too good.
 Call for another “dust off”!
 I am near the LZ clearing, waiting to see them off.

 Before they can be flown out there’s a loud explosion on the far side of the LZ!
 What the hell?
-Then the unmistakable sound of an artillery shell coming in & kaboom.
+Then the unmistakable sound of an artillery shell coming in and kaboom.
 Shit, those are 105’s!
 The firebase (FSB David) is hitting our LZ by mistake, the shells are “walking” our way!

-Chico, they’re bombarding your office!
+Chico, you little latino motherfucker, they are bombarding your office!

 Miraculously, no one is hurt despite 3 or 4 shells coming in before they stop.
 One landed close to the Recon positions and shredded the ponchos that were rigged over the foxholes.
-I believe somewhere there is a photo of Martin, grinning & pointing to his.
+I believe somewhere there is a photo of Martin, grinning and pointing to his.

 Hail Mary, full of grace.